Tojikan/znz-roll20/docs/p2-resting.md

 During a short rest, players can do the following

-- Consume any food, medicine, or other consumables to restore stats.
+- Consume any food, medicine, or other consumable to restore stats.
-- Socializing to restore Sanity.
-Once a day, players can roll a Humanity check to restore that much Sanity.
+- Socializing to restore Sanity or Energy.
+Once a day, players can roll a Humanity check to restore that much Energy or Sanity (must choose one).
 In order to do so, the character must be in the company of other people.